Sony Mobile has a tendency to launch a new smartphone every six months and it seems it has no intention of slowing down.

 The camera has always been one of Sony's main focuses when it comes to its smartphones, which isn't surprising since the company not only makes its own professional cameras but supplies other smartphone manufacturers with camera lenses too.

 The Xperia XZ features a 23-megapixel snapper on the rear and a 13-megapixel camera on the front, hitting all the numbers when it comes to the spec sheet.
+Rumours suggest two of the five devices reported, codenamed Yoshino and BlancBright, will have the a Sony IMX 400 camera sensor, though more specifics weren't revealed in the leak.

 Sony Xperia X2: Hardware